 Just so you are extra prepared, let me show and explain how these treats come together.
 To make these s’mores cookie bars, start with a basic butter-based cookie dough but swap some of the flour with graham cracker crumbs.
 Spread 2/3 of the graham cracker cookie dough into the bottom of a pan—it will seem like a very thin layer, but the cookie bar portion puffs up in the oven.
 Top with marshmallow creme, chocolate chips, and then the rest of the graham cracker cookie dough.
 Have you ever made homemade marshmallow creme before?
 It’s like making Swiss meringue buttercream only without the butter.
 Gently cook egg whites, sugar, and cream of tartar together before whipping with vanilla extract.
 It’s similar to traditional “7 minute frosting”, but doesn’t contain corn syrup or water.
 And it tastes even creamier and fluffier than store-bought Fluff.

 One important note about the marshmallow layer: Do not use marshmallows in lieu of the marshmallow creme.
 The marshmallows will melt into the dough, disappear, and create unpleasant looking “craters” in the finished bars—you won’t really even taste them.
 Use marshmallow creme because it stands up to the oven’s heat.
-Save your bags of mini marshmallows for a batch of rice krispie treats instead!
+Save your marshmallows for a batch of rice krispie treats or hot cocoa cookies instead!

 Success Tip: There isn’t enough dough to completely cover the marshmallow and chocolate chips, but that’s the charm of it all!
 For the top cookie layer, grab portions of the remaining cookie dough, flatten out like pancakes and arrange on top of the chocolate chip layer.
 You get to see the marshmallow and chocolate pop up and peak through all the cracks on top!